SIGPLAN/SIGPLAN.github.io/Resources/ProceedingsFormat.md

 may share the same label counter or may use distinct label counters.
-A caption should use a bold variant of the body-text font for the word "Figure" or "Table", followed by the label, followed by a period and the body-text font for the caption text.
+A caption should use a bold variant of the body-text font for the word "Figure" or "Table", followed by the label, followed by a period and should use the body-text font for the caption text.
 The caption text should be written using sentence case or title case, as appropriate.
 The caption should be centered when it requires one line and the caption should be right justified when it requires multiple lines.

-# References
+# References and Citations

-Say something ...

-author-year (recommended) or numeric
+References and citations should use either author/year format (recommended) or numeric format.
+References should use a clear and consistent bibliographic style and should be ordered alphabetically by last name of first author.
+When using author/year format, references should not be numbered or labeled and citations should be a list of semicolon separated author/year entries.
+When using numeric format, references should be numbered and labeled by the reference number in square brackets ("[" and "]") and citations should be a list of comma separated reference numbers in square brackets.

 # Color

-Say something ...
+Color may be used for text and figures, but the paper must be readable when printed in black-and-white in the proceedings.